-Hydrotherapy increases blood circulation, including circulation of the immune system’s white blood cells.
-Hydrotherapy also increases the body’s production of endogenous opioid peptides, particularly endorphins.
+Hot Hydrotherapy increases blood circulation, including circulation of the immune system’s white blood cells.
+Hot Hydrotherapy also increases the body’s production of endogenous opioid peptides, particularly endorphins.
 Enhanced circulation and increased endorphins strengthen the immune system, reduce inflammation, heal injured tissue, improve well-being and energize the body.
-Hydrotherapy also supplies fresh nutrients and oxygen to injured tissue and helps with the removal of waste products.
-In injuries alternate applications of heat and cold accelerate healing by improving blood vessel integrity and muscle tone.
+Hot Hydrotherapy also supplies fresh nutrients and oxygen to injured tissue and helps with the removal of waste products.
+The application of moist heat can accelerate healing by improving blood vessel integrity and muscle tone.
 Heat causes peripheral (surface) blood vessels to dilate or expand.
-Cold causes peripheral blood vessels to constrict and drives blood back to the organs.

-Benefits of Hydrotherapy Hot The benefits of hydrotherapy include: Dramatically increasing the elimination of waste, thus assisting detoxification Loosening tense, tight muscles and encouraging relaxation Increasing the metabolic rate and digestion activity Hydrating the cells, improving skin and muscle tone Boosts the immune system, allowing it to function more efficiently Improves the function of the internal organs by stimulating their blood supply
+Benefits of Hydrotherapy Hot The benefits of hot hydrotherapy include: Dramatically increasing the elimination of waste, thus assisting detoxification.
+Loosening tense, tight muscles and encouraging relaxation.
+Increasing the metabolic rate and digestion activity.
+Hydrating the cells, thus improving skin and muscle tone.
+Boosts the immune system, allowing it to function more efficiently.
+Improves the function of the internal organs by stimulating their blood supply.

 Benefits of Hydrotherapy Ice Ice application slows the inflammation and swelling that occurs after injury.
-Most back pain is accompanied by some type of inflammation, and addressing the inflammation helps reduce the pain Ice numbs sore tissues (providing pain relief similar to a local anesthetic) Ice application slows the nerve impulses in the area, which interrupts the pain-spasm reaction between the nerves Icing decreases tissue damage Ice massage adds the beneficial effects of gentle manipulation of the soft tissues (Ice Therapy Would Be Done At Home, Not In Office) Inflammation It is important to recognize the signs of inflammation: redness, heat, swelling, and pain.
+Most muscle pain is accompanied by some type of inflammation, and addressing the inflammation helps reduce the pain.
+Ice numbs sore tissues (providing pain relief similar to a local anesthetic).
+Ice application slows the nerve impulses in the area, which interrupts the pain-spasm reaction between the nerves.
+Icing decreases tissue damage.
+(Ice Therapy Would Be Done At Home, Not In Office) Inflammation It is important to recognize the signs of inflammation: Redness, heat, swelling, and pain.
 Redness is caused by the dilation of small blood vessels in the area of injury.
 Heat results from increased blood flow through the area and is experienced only in peripheral parts of the body such as the skin.
-Fever is brought about by chemical mediators of inflammation and contributes to the rise in temperature at the injury.
-Swelling, called edema is primarily caused by the accumulation of action.
-All this action signals our trusty pain receptors to fire resulting in pain.
+Fever is brought about by chemical mediators of inflammation and contributes to the rise in temperature at the injury site.
+Swelling, called edema, is primarily caused by the accumulation of fluid.
+All this fluid signals our trusty pain receptors to fire resulting in pain.